 Radio Clip from WCUP, on the Upper Penninsula, Fall 2011

 January Term (J-term) - the month of January

 January is spent learning lines and stage moves, but also about all aspects of mounting a theatrical performance.
 Mary Gantenbein (Teacher, and Actress) leads the charge on this amazing experience.
 All students participate in this activity which includes; theater history, playwright history, memorization of lines as well as the technical aspects of theater such as costuming, set design and building and props.
 Students also continue the study of math and have the opportunity to do some reading and writing.

 Bike Trip – 4 days/3 nights

 Established as a tradition the first year of the school, the bike trip presents a physical challenge with a community focus to students and staff alike.
 The spring bike trip takes place during the last week of school to celebrate the Adolescent 1 community by camping, biking, living together and learning more about self-reliance, independence and responsibility.
 The Bike Trip will be partially funded from Junior High activities conducted during the school year.
 The route is different each year, but students ride approximately 100 miles on 4 biking days.

 Before each experience, all parents/guardians are invited to an orientation so they know what to expect.
 At that time, A1 faculty review the itinerary, expectations and safety information.
-The Fall Orientation also includes a potluck with the student’s advisor and other advisees and their families.
+The Fall Orientation week also includes an all school picnic to which the student and their families are invited.
 This encourages students and their families to make connections with each other starting at the beginning of the year.